what are the best oil paints?

 They certainly are good for student learning

-Oil paints combine the colored pigments with linseed oil.
-They have a long drying time.
+Oil paint pigments are combined with linseed oil.
+They take a long drying time.
 They dry at various speeds depending on the

 colors and the weather.

 Alkyd paints use the same pigments as other paints.
-Their pigments are combined with alkyd resin.
+The pigments are combined with alkyd resin.

 The colors all dry at the same rate with a